vtashkov/bf/README.md

 - The range of values a single cell is from 0 to 255 (i.e. unsigned integer byte).
 - If a program attempts to either decrement the value of a cell below its documented minimum value or increment the value of a cell beyond its documented maximum value, then the value in the cell after such an operation wraps around.
 - If a program attempts to input a value when there is no more data in the input stream, the value in the current cell is unchanged.
-- If a program contains one or more unbalanced brackets, then the interpreter returns an error and does not execute the program at all.
+- If a program contains one or more unbalanced `[` brackets, then the interpreter will assume that the corresponding `]` closing brackets are at the end (i.e. it will behave as if they were added).
+If a program contains a `]` closing bracket without corresponding `[` opening bracket, then the interpreter will ignore all instructions after that.

 The goal is to minimize the errors that `bf` produces and try to be as forgiving as possible.